 Range Target height above ground level

-Less than 50 yds Not more than 0.5m

-50 - 100 yds Not more than 1.25m
+50m Not more than 1.25m

 100yds & 100m Not more than 1.5m

 Target frames are available for target and sporting rifle shooting.
 The sporting rifle frames are the wider of the two.
 Only appropriate target frames are authorised for use, i.e. only sporting rifle frames may be used to shoot sporting rifle.